Teknival: Subculture

 At the teknival site one finds a mixed group of young people which may include students, tekno travellers, squatters and hippies, bonded together by their love for listening to free tekno 'sous les etoiles' (translation: 'under the stars') - as an early flyer proclaimed.
 It is usually the perception that there is no "coherent" politics or philosophical stance represented by the teknival subculture, mainly due to the fact that emphasis is placed on individual freedom.
 Many young teknival goers are disillusioned with mainstream politics.
 Nevertheless, the parties themselves require complex collective organisation and, in order to be successful, a sustainable environment of community relations.
 In themselves such events can be seen as a political statement of self-organisation at a distance from the State.
 Clashes with the police have mobilised some people to action against laws which would prohibit self-organisation and gathering to enjoy teknivals.
-These clashes date back to the 1980s (when teknivals were arguably indistinguishable from UK Orbital raves, summer acid house parties, UK traveller gatherings, Stonehenge pagan events, early Burning Man and tribal gatherings, trance parties in Goa, India and the like) and have continued to be part of teknival life.
+These clashes date back to the 1980s (when teknivals were arguably indistinguishable from UK Orbital raves, summer acid house parties, UK traveller gatherings, Stonehenge pagan events, early tribal gatherings, trance parties in Goa, India and the like) and have continued to be part of teknival life.
 In April 2006 there was a march followed by a small teknival in Strasbourg, France to protest against police repression generally and more specifically against the closure of Czechtek in 2005.
 During the implementation of the Criminal Justice Act in the UK, various large-scale protests took place during daylight and in public.
 The Reclaim the Streets and Carnivals Against Capital of the 1990s that led up to and beyond the Seattle WTO protests (and subsequent "anti-globalization" events) drew from teknival and rave organisation and culture, often involving many of the same organisers and cross-section of the population.

 As occurs with many subcultures, a dress code has developed.
 This 'underground look' involves dark, baggy clothing (often ex-military) and extreme haircuts, such as dyed hair, dreadlocks or a shaved head (or a combination of the above).
 Body piercings and tattoos are common.
 People often buy large vehicles second-hand such as decommissioned buses, coaches or trucks.
 The vehicles are often primarily homes, lived in permanently or for a few months while travelling.
 They are also used to transport sound equipment.
-The tekno traveller is generally known as a mix between a New Age traveller and a crusty punk.
+The tekno traveller is generally known as a mix between a New Age traveller and a crust punk.